 It was here that Hong Kong’s famous fireworks and flag-waving took part to mark the Hong Kong handover.
-Governor Chris Pattern and a distinctly unimpressed Prince Charles handed Hong Kong back over to Chinese President Jiang Zemin while Chinese troops and British sailors saluted through buckets of rain.
+Governor Chris Pattern and Prince Charles of England handed Hong Kong back over to Chinese President Jiang Zemin while Chinese troops and British sailors saluted as it rained heavily.
 The day and the event are marked by the Golden Bauhinia statue in the square of the same name.
 It's the closest Hong Kong has to a patriotic attraction.
-Each day at 7.50 the police band raise and salute the national flag.
-In truth, it's not much of an event, except on the first of every month when a full police pipe band belt out a few tunes in their fancy regalia.
+Each day at 7:50 a.m. the police band raises and salutes the national flag.
+On the first of every month, a full police pipe band plays a few tunes dressed in their traditional regalia.

 Address66 Johnston Rd, Wan Chai, Hong Kong

 Squeezed in between the skyscrapers of Wan Chai, "The Pawn" was (as the name suggests) once a Chinese pawnshop founded in 1888, although you wouldn’t guess that from looking at the building today.
 After dodging the bulldozers, the century-old building was gutted, and the façade restored to accentuate its British colonial heritage.
 Inside is a British gastropub called The Pawn, although you don’t need to buy bangers and mash to look around; the rooftop on the fourth floor is open to the public and is a great place for a picnic.